|MAIN SYMPOSIUM SUBMISSIONS||August 1st, 2018 (23.59 Hawaii Standard Time)||Deadline for abstract submission|

 Please feel free to use our Google Group / mailing list “CSSnet” for discussions about the dataset challenge, for looking for potential collaborations, or to ask questions to the community: https://groups.google.com/forum/#!forum/cssnet

 Specific questions can also be sent to us directly at firstname.lastname@example.org.

-GESIS Cologne is located in the center of Cologne near Cologne Cathedral.
+The Marriott Hotel is located in the centre of Cologne near the Musical Dome.